 Your new Direct Consolidation Loan will have a fixed interest rate for the life of the loan.
 This may prevent any of your student loans’ variable interest rates from rising in the future.

 Consolidation and your credit score

 Consolidating your federal student loans shouldn't hurt your credit score long-term.
-The U.S. Department of Education doesn't check your credit history to approve your application.
+Unlike debt consolidation for credit cards, medical bills, etc., the U.S. Department of Education doesn't check your credit history to approve your application.

 Once your application is approved, your loan servicer will contact the credit bureaus to: